Level 3 BTEC Nationals in Travel and Tourism

 BTEC Level 3 Extended Certificate (2 year course)

-Students complete 4 pieces of coursework over the course of the 2 years.
-3 of these are mandatory and one is an optional unit.
+Students complete 6 pieces of coursework over the course of the 2 years.

 For further information see the Pearson / Edexcel web site at the address above.